super7ramp/croiseur/doc/explanation/Why-dictionaries-matter.md

 To get the estimated number of valid fills $E_2$ for square grids of size 2, we multiply the probability of $X_2$ with the number of possible arrangements with repetition of 4 words of length 2 in the word list.
-Noting $W_2$ the number of words of length 2 in the word list, the number of possible arrangement of 4 words among W is $W_2^4$ hence the estimated number of fills:
+Noting $W_2$ the number of words of length 2 in the word list, the number of possible arrangements with repetion of 4 words among W is $W_2^4$ hence the estimated number of
+fills:

 ```math
 E_2 = W_2^4×P(X_2)^4